OctopusDeploy/blog/blog/2019-11/database-rollbacks-pitfalls/index.md

 ---
-title: Pitfalls with rollbacks and automated database deployments
+title: Pitfalls with SQL rollbacks and automated database deployments
-description: While it is possible to roll back a database, the real question is, should you?
+description: While it is possible to do SQL rollbacks to revert database changes, the real question is, should you?
 This article will walk through some questions to consider.
 author: bob.walker@octopus.com
 visibility: public
 published: 2019-11-14